btcframe/btcframe/README.md

    - Clone the BTC Frame repository onto the Raspberry Pi.
    - Set up a browser to launch the dashboard on startup.

-3. **Configuration:**
-   - Configure the environment variables for API keys and settings in `env.js`.

-4. **Final Assembly:**
-   - Install the LCD display and Raspberry Pi into the frame.
-   - Connect the components and test the setup.

-For detailed DIY assembly instructions, refer to the [DIY Guide](DIY.md).

 ---

 ## Dashboard Overview